Deathmax/deathmax.github.io/_posts/2015-05-28-bravefrontier-update-notes.md

 ###Active now!

 * Keys are now available in the Achievement Store for 8000 pts every week.
-* Keys are also available in the Administration Office's Key section.
 * 15 energy/run
 * 1000 XP/run
 * 3 stages